abrennec/ofxadvanced/02_day/readme.md

   - [Further Thoughts on Expanding the ofApp](#further-thoughts-on-expanding-the-ofapp)

-# Day 2: MIDI Control and Graphical Objects
+# Day 2: Interaction and MIDI Control

-The second day of the workshop will be dedicated to connecting your synthesizer to a MIDI controller and certain graphical objects.
-We will check out generic STL containers and aim for developing a user-driven visual synth.
-We will explore a classical "bouncing balls" example as a starting point for further development.
+The second day of the workshop will be dedicated to interaction and aspects of performance.
+We will connect the previously developed synthesizer to a MIDI controller.
+Moreover, we will aim for developing a user-driven visual synth.
+We will explore a classical "bouncing balls" example as a starting point for further development and check out certain generic STL containers to support the object management.

 ## MIDI Protocol